PeculiarVentures/acme-ts/packages/server-express/README.md

 - [Usage](#usage)

 ## About
-`@peculiar/acme-express` is an Express middleware that can be used to add Automatic Certificate Management Environment (ACME) protocol.
+`@peculiar/acme-express` is an Express middleware that can be used to addAutomatic Certificate Management Environment (ACME) implementing RFC 8555 protocol.

 ## Installation